eshan-srivastava/linked-in-list/README.md

 **LinkedIn Search Saver**

 A lightweight **bookmark manager for LinkedIn saved searches**.
-Save the search you’re currently viewing, auto-generate a readable title from the URL filters, and keep an ordered list you can revisit later.
+Save the search you’re currently viewing into an ordered list you can revisit later and customise to your liking.

 Currently not on chrome extension web store, please use load unpacked extension (see instructions in [Installation](#install-unpacked)).
 I don't see any point of publishing to the web store but if there is some genuine merit then put it in Issues, I would think about it 🗿

 ## Features

-- **One-keystroke save**: save the currently open LinkedIn search into the extension.
+- **One-keystroke save**: save the currently open LinkedIn search into the extension by the shortcut Alt+Shift+D
-- **On-page quick save**: a small floating `+ / ✓` button appears on LinkedIn search pages.
 - **Direct addition**: manually add current search entry directly from the extension popup window.
 - **Toolbar badge indicator**: on LinkedIn search pages the extension icon shows:
   - `+` when the search isn’t saved yet
   - `✓` when it’s already saved
 - **Job search capability**: seamlessly save and manage both regular LinkedIn searches and LinkedIn job searches.
 - **Search type labels**: visual tags on your saved items clearly indicate whether they are a general "Search" or a "Job Search".
-- **Popup list**: browse saved searches with pagination and open them in a new tab.
 - **Full View manager**:
   - drag-and-drop reorder
   - add/edit notes